 - This was one of many tropes mocked by Haruhi Suzumiya episode 00, with Kyon sarcastically commenting on the frequent panning up towards the sky.

-- Cowboy Bebop does this for its finale, which was ambiguously either Bittersweet Ending or straight up Downer Ending.
+- Cowboy Bebop does this for its finale.
+Right before the pan up, protagonist Spike collapses from gunshot wounds.
+It's ambiguously either a Bittersweet Ending or a straight up Downer Ending.

-- Both Magical Girl Lyrical Nanoha A's and Nanoha StrikerS use the clear blue sky version, with the added touch of the show's title appearing in the sky like it does in the intro.
+- Both Magical Girl Lyrical Nanoha A's and Magical Girl Lyrical Nanoha StrikerS use the clear blue sky version, with the added touch of the show's title appearing in the sky like it does in the intro.

 - Tengen Toppa Gurren Lagann does this to cap off the Distant Finale, showing Gurren Lagann spiralling of into the night, piercing the heavens still.